Dwyane Wade: Injuries and missing playoffs (2006–2008)

 Following the title win, Wade signed a three-year, $63 million contract that carried a player option to add an additional fourth year.

 In the 2006–07 season, Wade missed 31 games due to injury; even so, he was elected to his third consecutive All-Star Game and received All-NBA honors.
 Wade became the first guard to earn All-NBA honors after missing 31 or more games since Pete Maravich.
 The Heat struggled with injuries in general and were 20–25 on February 1, 2007.
 Playing the Houston Rockets on February 21, 2007, Wade dislocated his left shoulder and left the court in a wheelchair.
 Wade chose to delay surgery and instead rehabilitate his shoulder in time for the postseason.
 After missing 23 games, Wade returned to the active roster.
 Sporting a black shoulder sleeve, Wade played 27 minutes and notched 12 points and 8 assists in the 111–103 overtime loss.
 For the season, Wade averaged 27.4 points, 7.5 assists, 4.7 rebounds, and 2.1 steals, while shooting 50% from the field; further, he finished the season as the NBA PER leader.

 During the 2007 playoffs, Wade averaged 23.5 points, 6.3 assists, and 4.8 rebounds per contest, but were swept in the first round by the Chicago Bulls.
 Post-playoffs, Wade underwent a pair of surgeries to repair his dislocated left shoulder and left knee, both of which proved successful.
 However, the knee ailment, commonly called "jumper's knee", prevented Wade from joining USA Basketball in the Olympic Qualifying Tournament over that summer.

 After missing the Tournament of Americas' Olympic Qualifiers as well as the preseason and the first seven games, Wade began the 2007–08 season on November 14, 2007.
 Despite battling pain in his injured knee throughout the season, Wade was elected to his fourth consecutive All-Star Game appearance.
 However, the Heat held the worst record in the NBA.
-Wade's knee problems led Riley sit Wade for the final 21 games to undergo long overdue OssaTron treatment.
+Wade's knee problems led Riley to sit Wade for the final 21 games to undergo long overdue OssaTron treatment.
 Wade averaged 24.6 points, 6.9 assists, 4.2 rebounds, and 1.7 steals.